giresse19/movie-search-app/README.md

   - Upon search :
   - Paginated list of Movies if found.
   - 404  view if not found.
-  - Possible to access movie list in off-line mode if that particular key has been previously searched in online mode.
+  - Possible to access movie list in off-line mode if that particular movie title has been previously searched for  while user was online.
   - Clicking on a particular movie redirect you to the selected &#39;movie detail&#39; page.

 - **Movie detail**